wp-plugins/events-made-easy/readme.txt

 * Feature: added option 'show_recurrent_events_once' to the shortcode eme_events to show recurrent events only once.
 Remember that people will only see a normal event unless you add recurrent info to it using the placeholder #_RECURRENCEDESC
 * Feature: added placeholder #_EVENTCATEGORYIDS, returning the different category id's for an event.
 Not really usefull, unless you use the shortcode [eme_events category=#_EVENTCATEGORYIDS] inside a single event format, resulting in a list of events in the same categories as the one being viewed.
 * Feature: use jquery datatables in the backend for event and bookings, makes it easier to search, sort, ...
+* Improvement: doing a javascript post after a booking add/delete to prevent double actions when refreshing the page, also avoids using global variables
+* Improvement: German language updates, thanks to Wolfgang Löster
 * Bugfix: cleanup function shouldn't change recurrences with specific days, since those "end date" is 0
-* Improvement: doing a javascript post after a booking add/delete to prevent double actions when refreshing the page, also avoids using global variables
 * Major code rewrite in progress

 = 1.2.9 =